writerankur/flows_doc/endpoint_salesforce_read.md

 Connect your Salesforce account to:
-* Create, update, upsert, or delete objects in Salesforce.
+* Create, update, or delete objects in Salesforce.
 * Download an attachment from a record.
 * Read, look up, or query records.
 * Poll the status of a batch job.